mayankbaranwal/people-api/README.md

 Hello 👋🏻,

 This is a REST API with that simulates a simple people record database.
-Post following the setup instructions, you may want to play around with the API's in either swagger or with the provided postman collections in `/postman` folder.
+Post following the setup instructions, you may want to play around with the APIs in either swagger or with the provided postman collections in `/postman` folder.
 Enjoy and happy testing.

 ## Tech stack